Anisotropic MagnetoMemristance: Results

 A way to estimate and compare how much dependence on the magnetic state we have in the four magnetic states above, is by analysing the area spanned by the Lissajous curves in $\frac{d\rho}{dt}$ vs. $j$.
-In Fig. \ref{fig:area} we plot the estimated area for curves of the ground state and the {2DW state} of Fig. \ref{fig:sims} and \ref{fig:sims2} respectively, which are those with the largest hysteresis in the two sets, as a function of the frequency of the input current density.
+In Figure \ref{fig:area} we plot the estimated area for curves of the ground state and the {2DW state} of Figure \ref{fig:sims} and \ref{fig:sims2} respectively, which are those with the largest hysteresis in the two sets, as a function of the frequency of the input current density.
 In both cases, the Lissajous' area for the ground state grows with frequency, a further indication that the memristance in this case is produced by current-induced dynamics.
 We do not observe a peak up until $10$~GHz.
-In contrast, the {2DW} state peaks at around 600~MHz and exhibits a finite magnitude at 1~GHz, which is larger than the magnetic ground state.
-It is worth stressing that while the current densities used for the {2DW} state simulations are one order of magnitude smaller than those used for the ground state, the Lissajous area at 600~MHz is approximately two orders of magnitude larger.
+In contrast, the {2DW} state peaks at around 600~MHz and exhibits a finite magnitude at 1~GHz, which is larger than the magnetic ground state. {The peak at 600~MHz is determined by the most favorable resonance of the coupled 2DW state, determined by the particularities of the energetics.
+An analytical calculation is beyond the scope of this paper as it necessarily includes the non-local dipole field.
+However, it is expected that the frequency with maximal Lissajous area will be below ferromagnetic resonance to maintain the spatial localization of domain walls~\cite{Kosevich1990}.
+If this were not the case, then the domain walls would radiate waves and ultimately annihilate.} It is worth stressing that while the current densities used for the {2DW} state simulations are one order of magnitude smaller than those used for the ground state, the Lissajous area at 600~MHz is approximately two orders of magnitude larger.
 This demonstrates that the memristance of the {2DW} state is primarily due to the magnetization{'s texture} and in good agreement with a memristive device.
 The key reason why the memristive effect is amplified is that the magnetic kink cannot be easily removed at small currents, which is due to a form of topological protection.
-In fact, as the current flows, the kink moves due to the Zhang-Li torque, but cannot be easily destroyed.
+In fact, as the current flows, the kink moves due to the Zhang-Li torque, but cannot be easily destroyed. {Instead, the domain-wall motion induces a periodic breathing dynamic accompanied by slight modifications in the domain-wall profile.
+These are shown in Fig.~\ref{fig:path2}a-b, respectively, along the path $T(\theta)$.
+The domain-wall with is estimated by the slope, $m$, of the profile at its center, $2R/m$, where $R$ is the mean radius of the ring.
+The microwave current is shown in both cases with a solid black curve.
+We note that the changes are small but the impact on the voltage is larger due to the details of the configuration in 3D.}